ibm-cloud-docs/Cloudant/api/search.md

 if that data field doesn't exist for the document, an error occurs.
 The solution is to use an appropriate "guard clause" that checks if the field exists.
-This clause contains the expected type of data, *before* any attempt to create the corresponding index.
+This clause contains the expected type of data before any attempt to create the corresponding index.

 See the following example definition that doesn't have any validation on the type of the index data field: